stardog-union/launchpad-docs/README.md

 ## Accessing Launchpad with HTTPS

-To enable communication between the front end (i.e., your browser) and Launchpad via HTTPS, you can configure a reverse proxy, such as [nginx](https://nginx.org/en/).
-Once you have set up your proxy, set the `BASE_URL` variable in your `.env` file to its address.
-You will need to recreate your Docker containers after updating your `.env` file.
+To enable HTTPS communications for Launchpad, you can configure a reverse proxy or load balancer, such as [nginx](https://nginx.org/en/).
+Once you have set up your proxy/load balancer, set the `BASE_URL` environment variable to its address.

 An example nginx config file is below:
 ```yaml